janmonschke/janmonschke.github.com/_posts/2010-11-12-backbone-couchdb--Give-your-couchapp-some-backbone.md

 author: Jan Monschke
 ---

+__The code and information about the library in this article may be out of date since this article pretty old now and was written when it was first released.
+Check the [project page](/projects/backbone-couchdb.html) for a more updated desciption__

 Recently I read a lot about CouchDB, couchapps and Backbone.js and I really liked the way you can create apps with these tools.
 To combine them I created a connector for Backbone that syncs your Backbone app to your CouchDB.
 The source is available on [Github](https://github.com/janmonschke/backbone-couchdb) and an example couchapp is hosted at [couchone](http://backbone.couchone.com/backbone-couchapp/_design/backbone-couchapp/index.html).

 Vote it up on Hackernews if you like it: [vote](http://news.ycombinator.com/item?id=1898726).